Widespread Panic: 2014–present: Todd Nance departure, reduced touring and Nance's death

-On October 2, 2014, the band announced that Duane Trucks would join the band for 2014 fall tour.
-Trucks temporarily filled in for Todd Nance, who was taking time to attend to personal matters.
+On October 2, 2014, the band announced that Duane Trucks would join the band for the 2014 fall tour.
+Trucks temporarily filled in for Todd Nance, who was taking personal time off.
 Nance reunited with the band for four shows in Mexico in early February 2016.
-However, on February 9, 2016, the band announced that Todd Nance was leaving the band and that, "Duane [Trucks] will be the drummer for Widespread Panic moving forward."
-Trucks is the current drummer for Hard Working Americans.
+However, on February 9, 2016, the band announced that Nance was leaving the band and that "Duane [Trucks] will be the drummer for Widespread Panic moving forward."
+Prior to joining Widespread Panic, Trucks was the drummer for Hard Working Americans, whose lineup also included Widespread Panic bassist Dave Schools.

 On September 25, 2015, Street Dogs, their 13th studio album, was released through Vanguard Records.
 Street Dogs was recorded by John Keane at Echo Mountain Recording Studio in Asheville, North Carolina.
 The album is composed of seven originals and three covers: Alan Price's "Sell Sell", Murray McLauchlan's "Honky Red" and "Tail Dragger", a Willie Dixon tune popularized by Howlin' Wolf.

-In April 2016, keyboardist John Hermann announced that the band will stop touring extensively at the end of the year.
+In April 2016, keyboardist John Hermann announced that Widespread Panic would stop touring extensively at the end of the year.
 However, he said that the band is not breaking up and will continue to make festival appearances and perform shows at select venues such as Red Rocks.

 Nance died on August 19, 2020, in Athens, Georgia.
-He was 57; his death was first announced on Facebook by collaborator Cody Dickinson and was later confirmed by Relix.
-Details on the chronic illness that led to his death have not been disclosed.
+He was 57; his death was first announced on Facebook by collaborator Cody Dickinson and was later confirmed by Relix, a magazine.
+Details on the chronic illness which led to his death were not disclosed.

 Live shows

-Setlists
+Setlists for concerts

-Known for never playing the same show twice, the band has a show-to-show ritual of choosing the night's setlist.
+Known for never playing the same show twice, the band utilizes a show-to-show method of choosing the night's setlist.
 At the beginning of each tour, a member of the band's road crew makes a master list of all the songs the band performs and laminates it.
 Each night before the show he marks the last three nights' set lists in different colors.
-The band can see what has been played recently and then decide what songs to play during the first set.
-They return to the list during setbreak to pick songs for the second set, and likewise, return after the second set for any additional sets if playing more than two, or the encore.
-This process is explained by the late Garrie Vereen in the DVD The Earth Will Swallow You.
+The band is able to see what has been played recently and they decide what songs to play during the first set.
+They return to the list during a set break to pick songs for the second set, and likewise, return after the second set for any additional sets if they are playing more than two sets or the encore.
+The late Garrie Vereen talks about the unusual practice in the DVD The Earth Will Swallow You.

 Tapers

-Widespread Panic has the policy of allowing any of their fans to tape, trade, and to a limited extent freely distribute their shows.
+Widespread Panic has a policy of allowing their fans to tape, trade, and to a limited extent freely distribute their shows.
 However, anonymous distribution such as P2P and commercial distribution is not permitted.
 Fans have been taping and trading shows since before they gained national prominence, allowing them to gain their strong national following.